yiftachbeer/yiftachbeer.github.io/_posts/2022-10-28-matrix-multiplication.md

 (image of array of numbers)

-This bare bones representation is mainly useful when each cell describes a completely different property in a different scale, which just happen to be grouped in an arbitrary ordering.
+This bare-bones representation is mainly useful when each cell describes a completely different property in a different scale, which just happen to be grouped in an arbitrary ordering.
 For example, if the vector represents the attributes of a house, the first cell might contain its size and the second cell its number of rooms.

 Sometimes, however, we prefer to think of these numbers as coordinates of a space.
 While this is always possible, it is mainly helpful when all cells contain numbers with similar meaning and scale (otherwise distances and angles don't tell us much).
 It is then helpful to imagine the vector as a point in space, or an arrow from the origin to that point: